- Self-Directed IRAs

 Individual Retirement Accounts (IRAs) offer tax-deferred or tax-free growth, which means that investments made using an IRA may grow to be larger than similar investments made outside an IRA.

 To invest with a “gold IRA” or invest in other precious metals in an IRA, certain requirements must be met.
-Here are the answers to frequently asked questions about gold and other metals in an IRA.
+Here are the answers to frequently asked questions about gold and other precious metals in an IRA.

 Precious Metals in an IRA: What to Know